jj364/deep_learning/README.md

 Contains one notebook, keras_GAN, used for learning the basics of GANs using google colab

 ## null_class
-Testing whether the addition of a 'null' class of randomly generated data when training can serve to regularise a network when training
+Testing whether the addition of a 'null' class of randomly generated data when training can serve to regularise a network when training.
 Only tested on MNIST so far and had some issues with EarlyStopping but the null class did appear to add a small benefit

 TODO - Test on other datasets CIFAR10, CIFAR100, EMNIST for example